-Essentially, carrying out due diligence keeps instances of fraud to a minimum, helps you make more informed decisions, and helps you to better understand who you're doing business with.
-Due diligence is also great for checking if you’re compatible with businesses on an ethical level, as well as helping to minimise the risk of violating UK laws.
+Essentially, carrying out due diligence keeps instances of fraud to a minimum, helps you make more informed decisions, and fosters greater understanding of who you're doing business with.
+Due diligence is also great for checking if you’re compatible with businesses on an ethical level, and also minimises the risk of violating UK laws.

-Think of it like buying a used car.
-Although the seller may have provided you with a certificate from a reputable mechanic proving how roadworthy it is, you're still unconvinced.
+Think of it as like buying a used car.
+Although the seller has provided you with a certificate from a reputable mechanic proving how roadworthy it is, you're still unconvinced.
 You'd rather carry out a few other tests to be sure.
-Due diligence is the business equivalent of personally inspecting the car, kicking its tyres, and taking it for a quick spin so you feel more comfortable before committing.
+Due diligence is the business equivalent of personally inspecting the car, kicking its tyres, and taking it for a quick spin so you feel more comfortable before committing to them.

 If you're unsure about potentially working with a supplier, then conducting a process of due diligence can help settle those doubts.
 Alternatively, carrying out due diligence may also help you uncover certain practices or behaviours that prove they're the wrong supplier to be doing business with – and spare your blushes in the process!

 There are generally two types of energy audit, both with varying levels of depth to them.
 These are classified as follows:

 Preliminary Energy Audit

 Also known as a walk-through audit, these audits – as the name suggests – consist of a walk around your business’ premises to identify energy use and performance.
 They don’t involve much in the way of measurement and data collection, and don’t take very long to carry out either.
 What they can unearth, however, are opportunities for you to be more energy efficient, as well as qualitative analyses of where you can save energy and estimates of how much any new measures could potentially save.